beetbox/aura/docs/api.rst

 .. http:get:: /aura/tracks
     :synopsis: All tracks in the library.

     The collection of all tracks in the library.
-The response is a JSON object with at least the key ``tracks``, which maps to a JSON array of track objects.
+The ``data`` key in the response corresponds to an array of objects, each of which is a JSON API `resource object`_.

 .. http:get:: /aura/tracks/(id)
     :synopsis: A specific track.

     An individual track resource.
-The response is a JSON object where key ``tracks`` maps to a single track object.
+The response is a JSON object where key ``data`` maps to a single track resource object.

-Required Fields
+Required Attributes
-'''''''''''''''
+'''''''''''''''''''

-Track resources **MUST** have these keys:
+Track resources **MUST** have these attributes:

-* ``id``, string: A unique identifier.
 * ``title``, string: The song's name.
 * ``artist``, string array: The recording artists.

-Optional Fields
+Optional Attributes
-'''''''''''''''
+'''''''''''''''''''

-Tracks **MAY** have these keys:
+Tracks **MAY** have these attributes:

 * ``album``, string: The name of the release the track appears on.
 * ``track``, integer: The index of the track on its album.